Kozea/Radicale/pages/user_documentation.rst

 5. The ``Password`` field can be left empty (if we didn't configure authentication).
 6. As ``Server address`` use ``domain:port``, for example ``localhost:5232``
-   (this would be the case if you start an unconfigured radicale server on your local machine).
+   (this would be the case if you start an unconfigured Radicale server on your local machine).
 7. Click ``Create``.
 Contacts will complain about an `Unsecured Connection` if you don't have SSL enabled.
 Click ``Create`` again.
 8. You might want to change the ``Description`` of the newly added account to something more readable. (optional)
-9. Switch to the ``General`` tab in the preferences and select the radicale server as ``Default Account`` at the bottom of the screen.
+9. Switch to the ``General`` tab in the preferences and select the Radicale server as ``Default Account`` at the bottom of the screen.
 It probably shows up as
    ```domain:port`` or the name you choose if you changed the description.
 Newly
    added contacts are added to the default account and by default this will be the